 Mitigation of Implicit Bias

 Mitigation of implicit bias in health care is a critical area of research.
 Various interventions have been studied, focusing on individuals, groups, and organizations.
 Researchers emphasize the importance of countering stereotypes and promoting structured critical reflection.
-They also suggest developing an inclusion strategy to reduce unconscious bias.
+They also suggest developing an inclusion strategy to reduce unconscious bias with free ai images.

 The impact of implicit bias on racial/ethnic disparity in health care cannot be ignored.
 It affects the way a healthcare provider communicates with patients and offers care.
 Whether a pharmacy service or a telephone conversation with the front-office staff, implicit bias affects the patient-clinician relationship.